Tolga0002/SchachKI_aufgabe/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Programmierung DSKI - Schachengine documentation
+Programmierung DSKI - Schachengine Dokumentation
 ================================================

 Herzlich Willkommen zu ihrem Studium an der Hochschule Düsseldorf.
 In diesem Kurs sollen sollen Sie die Grundlagen